SIDC Weekly Bulletin

 ---------------------

-Over the past week, the greater than 2 MeV electron flux remained below the
+The greater than 2 MeV electron flux as measured by GOES 16 was below the

-levels throughout the week.
+electron fluence was at nominal levels throughout the entire week.

 Solar wind